-The Excel Besselj function returns the Bessel function, Jn(x), for a specified order and a given value of x.
+The Excel Besselj function returns the Bessel function, Jn(x), for a specified order and value of x.

 where the function arguments are:

-The chart on the right shows the Bessel functions, Jn(x), of order 1, 2 and 3.
+The above chart on the right shows the Bessel functions, Jn(x), of order 1, 2 and 3.

 The value of any of these functions at a given value of x, can be evaluated using the Excel Besselj function.